Refinancing8 min readUpdated

 Next step: Send an enquiry · Apply pathway · Refer a friend

 General information only.
 This article does not consider your objectives or situation.
-Speak with a mortgage broker or qualified adviser before acting.
+Speak with a broker or qualified adviser before acting.

 Quick check